-Baseline Scan: Where Observation Becomes Trust
+Baseline Confirm: Where Observation Becomes Trust

 Definition

-What Baseline Scan is
+What Baseline Confirm is

 Importance

-Why Baseline Scan matters
+Why Baseline Confirm matters

 Operational value